gopalkrushnas063/gopalkrushnas063/README.md

 <br>
 - :telescope: I’m learning as an JAVA  and contributing to backend development.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Technical Content.

 - :zap: In my free time, I solve problems on Hackerrank and read tech articles.